Non-asymptotic upper bounds for the reconstruction error of PCA: Linear expansions

 \section{Linear expansions}

 In this complementary section, we show that linear expansions of $\hat{P}_{> d}$ and $\hat{P}_{\le d}$ may lead to tight bounds for the excess risk as well as for the Hilbert-Schmidt distance if stronger eigenvalue conditions are satisfied (including $\lambda_d>\lambda_{d+1}$).
-In particular, these bounds lead up to a constant to the exact leading terms which appeared in the asymptotic results in \eqref{EqAsympSinTheta} and Proposition \ref{PropAsympt}.
+In particular, these bounds lead to the exact leading terms appearing in the asymptotic limit results in \eqref{EqAsympSinTheta} and Proposition \ref{PropAsympt}.
 Note that it is possible to derive higher order expansions by similar, but more tedious considerations.